2014 Mailer Tracking Affordable Homeownership Occupancy Can be Completed ONLINE!

 - Applicants’ net worth must be within the Virginia Housing Development Authority (VHDA) limits.

-Interested buyers can get more information about upcoming training classes by contacting RTA at 703.836.1021 or signing up for eNews alerts here (Affordable Housing Opportunities subscription).
+Interested buyers can get more information by signing up for eNews alerts here (Affordable Housing Opportunities subscription).
 Click here for information on current income eligibility limits and other requirements for program participants.

 2013 Communications Action Network (CAN) Parade of Homes